BernhardWerner/cindy_tools/tools/packages/animation/README.md

 Linearly interpolates between `x` and `y` at the parameter value `t` with the latter being in the interval $[a,b]$.
 In other words, it reparametrizes the interval $[a, b]$ to $[x, y]$.

 ---
+#### `newRect(pos, w, h, a)`
+Creates a rectangle object at position `pos` with width `w` and height `h`.
+The parameter `a` determines the anchor point around the vorder of the rectangle which is used for `pos`.
+The anchor points are numbered in the order of a standard number pad on a computer keyboard.
+I.e. 1 is the bottom-left corner, 5 is the centre, etc.

+#### `newRect(pos, w, h)`
+Creates a rectangle object with bottom-left corner `pos`, width `w` and height `h`.

+---
 #### `now()`
 The total time elapsed since the start of the animation.

+---
+#### `perlinNoise2D(pos)`
+Returns a smooth, continuous pseudo-random value between 0 and 1 based on a 2D-vector `pos`.
+You can use it to randomize parts of your animation such that it looks the same each time you run it.
+It is fully compatible with CindyGL if you want to use it in a shader.

+---
+#### `perlinNoise2DOctaves(pos)`
+Returns a smooth, continuous pseudo-random value between 0 and 1 based on a 2D-vector `pos`.
+The value is the sum of 3 copies of Perlin noise with varying resolutions.
+You can use it to randomize parts of your animation such that it looks the same each time you run it.
+It is fully compatible with CindyGL if you want to use it in a shader.

+The packages does not provide a general way to create Perlin noise with any number of octaves.
+Firstly, it doesn't work on the GPU.
+Secondly, I haven't found the need for that level of detail in CPU-based applications.

+---
+#### `pointInPolygon(point, polygon)`
+Checks if the point `point` is inside the polygon defined by the points in `polygon`.
+Returns a boolean.

 ---
 #### `pop(list, i)`